buildkite/buildkite-agent-metrics/README.md

 An AWS Lambda bundle is created and published as part of the build process.

-It's entrypoint is `handler.handle`, it requires a `python2.7` environment and respects the following env vars:
+Its handler is `handler.handle`, it requires a `go 1.x` environment and respects the following env vars:

  - BUILDKITE_TOKEN
  - BUILDKITE_BACKEND